gph82/mdciao/doc/basic_usage.rst

    :scale: 33%
    :align: center

-   **Fig. 2** Time-traces of the residue-residue distances behind the frequency barplots of Fig. 1.
+   Time-traces of the residue-residue distances behind the frequency barplots of Fig. 1.
 The last time-trace represents the total number of neighbors (distances below the given cutoff) at any given moment in the trajectory.
-On average, LEU394 has 1.7 non-bonded neighbors below the cutoff (see legend of Fig.1)
+On average, LEU394 has around 1.7 non-bonded neighbors below the cutoff (see legend of Fig.1)

 Anything that gets shown in any way to the output can be saved for later use as human readable ASCII-files, Excel-tables or NumPy `.npy` files for later use.